yimuchen/UserUtils/Common/doc/format.md

 @addtogroup ostreamutils

-This also includes classes for better outputing formats for the numbers (double) that are more in-line with what is required for CMS publications.
+This also includes classes for better outputting formats for the numbers (double) that are more in-line with what is required for CMS publications.
 All the could be altered is implemented in the usr::fmt::base::format class.
-Including setting number of units to be displayed after the decimal point, and additional spacing characeters to be inserted every "n" digits.
+Including setting number of units to be displayed after the decimal point, and additional spacing characters to be inserted every "n" digits.

 The class is designed such that one can use it like:
 ```cpp